 To access HPC services an NC State

-requests an HPC project.
-Once the project is established,
+creates an HPC project.
+Once the project is created, the faculty

 The faculty member who requested the project is responsible

 Distributed Memory Computing

 Distributed memory computing services are provided by a Linux cluster named henry2.
 Access to distributed memory computing services is via ssh to login nodes attached to the Linux cluster from which jobs can be submitted to the resource management and queuing system.